InfusionBot/docs/_includes/commands.md

 ##### Cmd info

-- Description: Fetches a random waifu (lewd if the channel is NSFW) and displays it.
+- Description: Fetches a random waifu and displays it.
 - Usage: None
 - Aliases: None
 - Cooldown: 10